 All Internal Applicants (current employees working for the Association advertising this career opportunity) must apply online via his/her Workday account, which may be accessed here: http://workday.cornell.edu/.

-This position is a part-time non-exempt position - 50% FTE, 20 hours per week.
-The hourly rate for this position is $15.35 per hour.
-This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance, retirement, vacation, sick and personal leave.
+This position is a full-time non-exempt position, 40 hours per week.
+The hourly rate for this position is $16.25.
+This position, based on eligibility, offers a comprehensive benefit package, to include: health and dental insurance and retirement.

 Associate's Degree or equivalent education (GED/High School Diploma and 1 year transferrable program/functional experience).